 By definition, an internship is a supervised learning experience under the tutelage of a schooled professional.
 The training received at the office or business site of the internship should be similar to the training/education received in the classroom.
-Therefore, college credit is often provided to students in lieu of actual payment.
+Therefore, college credit is often provided to students instead of actual payment.
 However, it's not unheard of for interns to receive college credit for completing an internship and to be financially compensated by their employer.

 Is There a Limit?

-Depending on the school’s policy, students can usually earn between one and six college credits after participating in an internship but it's more common to receive one credit point than six credit points.
-Employers often ask they can provide college credit for interns but that's a misconception.
+Depending on the school’s policy, students can usually earn between one and six college credits after participating in an internship, but it's more common to receive one credit point than six credit points.
+Employers often ask they can provide college credit for interns, but that's a misconception.
 The role of the business is singular: It's to be an on-site teacher and educator operating in the world of business, not academia.

-That said, if a student is eligible, you as the business professional should definitely do all you can to help the student receive school credit.
+That said, if a student is eligible, you as the business professional should do all you can to help the student receive school credit.
 It's worth noting that nearly every college and university limits the number of internships that a student can do for college credit.
 Otherwise, college students would likely spend more time doing internships than attending class.

-How to Get College Credit for Internships
+How to Get College Credit

 Because internships are considered learning experiences, when students take on unpaid internships, it only makes sense that they seek out college credit as a way to be compensated for the time they've spent and the work they've performed.
 Paid interns are also eligible for college credit.